Farmhouse Style Basement TV Wall

 It's one of the best projects we've seen for a while, and we're excited to share it with you here.

 Rob's challenge was turning his bland, utilitarian basement into a cozy recreation and relaxation room.
-In the end, he decided on a timeless farmhouse look; and chose to use our Wellington Dry Stack panels in Earth color to help bring it to life.
+In the end, he decided on a timeless farmhouse look; and chose to use our Somerset Dry Stack panels in Pecan color to help bring it to life.

 Simply installing our panels on his wall would have gone a long way towards getting the look Rob wanted.
 Molded from high density polyurethane, the panels are vividly realistic and as you can see from the pictures, give the impression that the entire wall is made from hand-stacked stone.